 - 29. Drugs are substances self-administered to alter one's thinking, feeling or behaviour. - 30.
 The Misuse of Drugs Act 1971 c.38 ("the Act") is an Act to make "provision with respect to dangerous or otherwise harmful drugs".
 (Preamble) - 31.
 The term "misuse", as used in the Act, means misuse by self-administration, s37(2). - 32.
 The term "drug", as used in the Act, is not synonymous with the phrase "controlled drug", s2(1); thus, "drug" means any drug irrespective of its chemical structure, delivery method, legal status and/or purpose of use. - 33.
 The Act does not specify explicit criteria determinative of drug control and classification, s2(2); but, s1(2) implies that a drug is liable to control under s2(2) of the Act if the drug is "being or appear[s] ... likely to be misused and [this] misuse is having or appears ... capable of having harmful effects sufficient to constitute a social problem".
-(NB emphasise added) - 34.
+(NB emphasis added) - 34.
 The self-administration of controlled drugs is lawful under the Act, bar opium, s9. - 35.
-The Act aims to prevent, minimise or eliminate the "harmful effects sufficient to constitute a social problem", s1(2), that may arise via the self-administration of dangerous or otherwise harmful drugs. - 36.
-The Act targets these "harmful effects" indirectly by imposing "restrictions" ss3-6, "prohibitions" ss8-9, and/or "regulations" ss7, 10 & 22, on the exercise of enumerated activities re controlled drugs, e.g. import, export, production, supply, possession, etc. - 37.
-Accordingly, the Act regulates human action with respect to controlled drugs. - 38.
-Section 1 of the Act creates the Advisory Council on the Misuse of Drugs ("ACMD"), a non-departmental public body, and charges them with: (1) keeping the drugs "situation" and relevant law "under review"; (2) giving ministers advice on exercising the Act's powers; and (3) giving ministers advice on any measure or measures, "whether or not involving alteration of the law", thought necessary to achieve the Act's purpose. - 39.
-The SSHD may not recommend the control of a drug under s2(2) of the Act except after consultation with or on the recommendation of the ACMD, s2(5). - 40.
-The SSHD may not make any regulations under the Act except after consultation with the ACMD, s31(3). - 41.
-The Act proscribes the enumerated activities re controlled drugs by default, however, the SSHD may by regulations authorise their exercise for any purpose, s7, or exclude the application of any provision of the Act which creates an offence, s22(a)(i). - 42.
-The Act explicitly authorises the SSHD to make different regulations in relation to different controlled drugs, different classes of persons, different provisions of the Act or other different cases or circumstances, s31(1)(a). - 43.
-The Act's discretionary powers are not fettered to any regulatory regime; however, any regulatory regime created under the Act's discretionary powers is fettered to both the Human Rights Act 1998 and the Rule of Law.
+The Act's object is to prevent, minimise or eliminate the "harmful effects sufficient to constitute a social problem", s1(2), that may arise via any self-administration of dangerous or otherwise harmful drugs. - 36.
+The Act indirectly targets these "harmful effects" by imposing "restrictions" ss3-6, "prohibitions" ss8-9, and/or "regulations" ss7, 10 & 22, on the exercise of enumerated activities re controlled drugs, e.g. import, export, production, supply, possession, etc. - 37.
+Thus, the Act regulates human action with respect to controlled drugs. - 38.
+Section 1 of the Act creates the Advisory Council on the Misuse of Drugs ("ACMD"), a nondepartmental public body, and charges them with: (1) keeping the drugs "situation" and relevant law "under review"; (2) giving ministers advice on exercising the Act's powers; and (3) giving ministers advice on any measure or measures, "whether or not involving alteration of the law", thought necessary to achieve the Act's purpose. - 39.
+The SSHD "shall not" recommend the control of a drug under s2(2) "except after consultation with or on the recommendation of the [ACMD]", s2(5). - 40.
+The SSHD "shall not make any regulations under the Act except after consultation with the [ACMD]", s31(3). - 41.
+The SSHD "may make different regulations in relation to different controlled drugs, different classes of persons, different provisions of [the] Act or other different cases or circumstances", s31(1)(a). - 42.
+The SSHD "may by regulations", s7(1)-(2), "except" any controlled drug from the restrictions on the enumerated activities in ss3-5, or make it "lawful for persons to do things" that under ss4-6 "it would otherwise be unlawful for them to do". - 43.
+The SSHD "may by regulations make provision for excluding in such cases as may be prescribed the application of any provision of [the] Act which creates an offence", s22(a)(i). - 44.
+Neither the Act or the SSHD is fettered to any regulatory regime; however, any regime created under the Act is fettered to the Human Rights Act 1998 and the Rule of Law